deusExMac/TwitterSearch/README.md

     - *Commercial bearer token*: I'm not knowledgeable enough to talk about this kind of bearer token.
 I've seen it mentioned but i do not know what constraints are associated with it.
 (TODO: URL to commercial token info)

-    Once you have a valid Twitter bearer token, you need to add it to the application's configuration file twitterSearch.conf  (yes, i know it's very bad practice but i'm a uni professor and we a known to do things sloppy or as someone famously said *"Re 2: your job is being a professor and researcher: That's one hell of a good excuse for some of the brain-damages of minix.
-I can only hope (and assume) that Amoeba doesn't suck like minix does."* See https://www.oreilly.com/openbook/opensources/book/appa.html).
-See the section [Preparing the configuration file](#preparing-the-configuration-file) on where exactly to put the bearer value(s) you have.
+    Once you have valid Twitter bearer tokens, you need to update specific settings in the application's configuration file twitterSearch.conf .
+See the section [Preparing the configuration file](#preparing-the-configuration-file) on which configuration settings to set.

 <br/>
 <br/>